janosgyerik/writing-markdown-well/README.md

 - portable: renders consistently in common rendering engines

-I aim to achieve that mainly by narrowing down your choices: when there are many ways to achive the same thing, I pick the one that is better than the others, and explain why.
+I aim to achieve that mainly by narrowing down your choices: when there are many ways to achieve the same thing, I pick the one that is better than the others, and explain why.
 With fewer choices to make about syntax, hopefully you will have more time and energy to focus on what really matters: your content.

 Some of the suggested techniques will be more tedious to write than some alternatives.
 This is not unexpected, because the goal is to optimize for reading, not for writing.
-This goal is based on the assumption that documentation is read far more than it is written.
+This goal is based on the expectation that documentation is read far more than it is written.
+(Without that expectation there's probably no point writing it.)

 Why care about the plain text form anyway?
 ------------------------------------------